rotaryden/floody-minesweeper/README.md

 The free space revealing algorithm appeared a bit challenging from the logic point, as decision was to try to adapt an efficient non-recursive flood-fill algorithm for
-opening free areas with border of hole-adjacent cells (with counters),
+opening free areas with border of mine-adjacent cells (with counters),

 so the main challenge was to provide the IsFillable() predicate classifying free cells and bordering counter cells to the same "color" class (in terms of flood-fill)